Restructuring and insolvency in Norway: overview

 The creditor committee's task is to assist the debtor in developing the debt settlement proposal.

 Protection from creditors.
-After the petition is granted, the debtor will benefit from a six month-protection period while the debt settlement scheme is negotiated, under which:
+After the petition is granted, the debtor will benefit from a six month-protection period (automatic stay) while the debt settlement scheme is negotiated, under which:

 Unsecured creditors cannot file for attachments (see Question 4).